 24 And my wrath shall wax hot, and I will kill you with the sword; and your wives shall be widows, and your children fatherless.

 The punishment for not taking care of these two social classes is pretty extreme.
-It’s reason for the Lord to bring war against his nation, and leave the covenant people themselves in the same situation that they were oppressing and ignoring.
+It’s reason for the Lord to bring war against His nation, and leave the covenant people themselves in the same situation that they were oppressing and ignoring.
 To keep it more simple, I personally interpret as effectively destroying the nation.

 But if ye refuse and rebel, ye shall be devoured with the sword: for the mouth of the Lord hath spoken it.